grange85/ahfow-www/collections/_posts/2004/2004-11-15-no-extra-track-on-japanese-rendezvous.markdown

 - news
 tags: []
 ---

-<p>Despite being led to believe otherwise it turns out that the Japanese release of Rendezvous contains no extra tracks and the only difference is the inclusion of a lyric sheet.</p>
+Despite being led to believe otherwise it turns out that the Japanese release of Rendezvous contains no extra tracks and the only difference is the inclusion of a lyric sheet.